heroku/cli/packages/heroku-cli-plugin-certs-v5/README.md

 ## `heroku certs:auto:refresh`

-Refresh ACM for an app.
+refresh ACM for an app

 ```
 USAGE